valentinaantonov58885/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote serves as a reminder that while developing complex software systems, strive to write clean, maintainable code that's easy to understand and modify.
 It's not just about writing code that works today but ensuring it remains comprehensible tomorrow, making future debugging, enhancements, and collaborations more efficient and less error-prone."

 In practice, this could mean using clear and concise variable names, following established coding patterns and standards, modularizing your code, and avoiding unnecessary complexity.
 Always remember that code is read far more often than it's written, thus investing time in keeping it simple pays off in the long run.

+# 2024-01-14
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clear, concise code that's easy to understand and maintain.
+Avoid unnecessary complexity and over-engineering; instead, focus on creating modular, scalable solutions that can evolve with changing requirements.
+Remember, you're not just writing code for computers to execute but also for humans to read and comprehend."

+In practice, this means:
+1. Write clean code with meaningful variable names.
+2. Use established design patterns when appropriate.
+3. Comment your code effectively but let the code itself do most of the talking.
+4. Test your code thoroughly to ensure it behaves as expected in various scenarios.
+5. Optimize for readability and maintainability over premature optimization.
+6. Continuously refactor your code to keep it simple and efficient.